-Report on the IND AS Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying IND AS Financial Statements of INTERWORLD DIGITALLIMITED (the Company) which comprise the Balance Sheet as at March 31 2018the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then ended and the Statement Of Changes In Equity for theyear ended summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "the financialstatements").
+We have audited the accompanying financial statements of INTERWORLD DIGITALLIMITED ("the Company") which comprise the Balance Sheet as at March31 2022 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the financial statements including a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "the financialstatements").

 Basis for Qualified Opinion